- Health Department Home

 The Rome City School District provides a comprehensive program for preschool students requiring special education that meets both the mandates and the spirit of state and federal legislation.
 Preschoolers two and one half to four years of age are eligible for multidisciplinary team assessment at no cost to the family.
 If you suspect your child might be delayed in speech, language, intellect, motor skills, or social-emotional skills, call 338-6507 for more information on a referral for testing.

 Once completed, student evaluations are reviewed at a Committee on Preschool Special Education (CPSE) meeting.
 Services based on the individual needs of each student determined at the CPSE meeting.
 Educational achievement, social development, physical development and management needs are all considered for recommended services.
 If services are deemed needed, the district offers a full continuum of services for preschoolers ranging from related therapy services to itinerant teacher services and special education classrooms.
-The Early Childhood programs are located at 409 Bell Road, Rome, NY and the phone number is 334-1240.
+The Early Childhood programs are located at 409 Bell Road, Rome, NY and the phone number is 334-1250.
 More information is available on the district's website: www.romecsd.org.
-Please contact the 338-6507 for more information on referrals or call the Director of Support Services at 338-6581.
+Please contact the 338-6507 for more information on referrals or call the Director of Early Childhood at 334-1250.

 The Arc, Oneida-Lewis Chapter, NYSARC